 Take Toei Bus RH01 bound for Roppongi Hills (¥210, 15 min).

 One of the most impressive things in Tokyo is its night scenery.
-The observatory in Roppongi Hills Mori Tower offers one of the most beautiful night views of Tokyo.
+The observatory in Roppongi Hills Mori Tower offers one of the most beautiful night views in Tokyo.
 Especially the sight of Tokyo Tower, one of the most famous and popular landmarks of Tokyo, is amazing.
-You can also see the Rainbow Bridge, the ferris wheel in Odaiba, Tokyo Skytree, and skyscrapers in Shinjuku.
+You can also see the Rainbow Bridge, Tokyo Skytree, and skyscrapers in Shinjuku.
 If the weather permits, we recommend you to go up to the Rooftop Sky Deck where you can enjoy the Tokyo’s night view out in the open air.

 Tokyo City View